naiksandesh7175/M1_BankManagementSystem/1_Requirements/README.md

   ## Who :-
        All the peoples those who want to keep their all financial things in secure and confidencial manner

+  ## How :-
+      With requirements peoples can use their respective options in bank to do Financial things

 # SWOT Analysis :-
 *SWOT Analysis of Banking industry focuses on strength, weakness, opportunities and threats.
 Strength and weakness are the internal factors opportunities and threats are external factors.*